By Richard J. · Updated 7 July 2026

 Match the trip to the time available

-• 7 nights — Add Lake Como The most elegant extension.
-Two water-defined cities plus an Alpine lake.
+- 7 nights — Add Lake Como The most elegant extension.
+Two water-defined cities plus an Italian lake.
 The natural pairing.

-• 8 nights — Add a Tuscany villa The immersion extension.
-Best for food and wine lovers, families, groups who want the countryside after the cities.
+- 8 nights — Add a Tuscany villa The immersion extension.
+Best for food and wine lovers, families, and groups who want the countryside after the cities.

-• 9–10 nights — Paris to Istanbul A different category entirely.
-This is not a holiday component — it is the trip of a lifetime.
+- 9–10 nights — Paris to Istanbul A different category entirely.
+Not a holiday component — the trip of a lifetime.

-Every itinerary in this guide uses Plum Guide apartments for the city stays — individually vetted properties in Paris, Venice, Lake Como, and Tuscany that match the quality of the VSOE journey itself.
+Every itinerary in this guide uses Plum Guide apartments and villas for the stays — individually vetted properties in Paris, Venice, Lake Como, Tuscany, and beyond that match the quality of the VSOE journey itself.

 Browse VSOE Trip Accommodation — Plum Guide